top of page

 Amira is a multimedia artist working between drawing, printmaking, publishing, and scholarly media.

 She currently lives in Chicago, Illinois where she teaches at Columbia College Chicago and a research fellow at the Design Museum of Chicago focusing on design history and the typography of Chicago.
 Amira is a native of Milford, Michigan where she grew up between traditional American and Egyptian cultures.
 Amira's experiences navigating between identities, places, and cultures informs much of her work.

-Amira is an MFA candidate in Printmedia at the School of the Art Institute of Chicago.
-She graduated from Washington and Lee University in 2015 with a BA in Studio Art and Sociology and honors in International Immersion.
-Social science and research continue to be an important part of her artistic practice.
-Amira works as an artist, letterpress printer, educator, and book restoration technician.
-She has exhibited her work at the International Print Center of New York, The William King Museum of Art and other venues nationally.
+Amira has an MFA in Printmedia from the School of the Art Institute of Chicago and a BA in Studio Art and Sociology from Washington and Lee University with Honors in International Immersion.
+Social science and field research continue to be an important part of her artistic practice, writing, and teaching.
+She has exhibited her work at the International Print Center of New York, The William King Museum of Art, Hyde Park Art Center and other venues internationally.